 - These are just a couple issues I had, but there are a few others that may come up for you.
 Keep in mind that in these situations you’ll receive your share of bad advice.
 Listen to your heart.
 A Mom knows what her baby needs.

 - Just don’t be too quick to supplement!
 If it’s necessary, then so be it, but many will try to convince you to do so when it’s not needed.
 Breast milk is the best for your baby, so if you can get over one or two humps in the beginning, you’ll be so glad you stuck with it in a very short time.

 - If it is needed for whatever reason (and for a few that happens, and it’s OK!), in my humble opinion I would suggest NOT using commercial formulas!
 They are full of junk, similar to other processed foods on the market.
-Here’s the only baby formula I would ever suggest.
-(Where to get the complete homemade baby formula KIT with everything you need all in one spot…except the raw dairy of course.
-Read over these FAQ’s on this homemade baby formula and there you’ll also find another link to a yahoo support group for moms making this formula – this support group will be invaluable to you!
-Making your own formula is not as easy as popping open a can of commercial powdered mix, but just as you’re (hopefully) moving away from processed foods in your own diet, it’s even more crucial when feeding your baby!)
+Here’s the only baby formula I would ever suggest –> Where to get the complete homemade baby formula KIT with everything you need all in one spot…except the raw dairy of course.
+Read over these FAQ’s on this homemade baby formula and there you’ll also find another link to a yahoo support group for moms making this formula!
+Making your own formula is not as easy as popping open a can of commercial powdered mix, but just as you’re (hopefully) moving away from processed foods in your own diet, it’s even more crucial when feeding your baby!

 - What were some of your breast-feeding struggles?

 Now read this excerpt from Nina Planck’s new book, Real Food for Mother and Baby: The Fertility Diet, Eating for Two, and Baby’s First Foods :